Introduction

 -

-Age-Based Exception: Age discrimination can be justified if it serves a legitimate aim and is proportionate.
-Example: In Seldon v Clarkson Wright and Jakes, a law firm's mandatory retirement age policy was examined for its legitimacy and proportionality.
+Age-Based Justification: Unlike other protected characteristics, discrimination based on age can sometimes be justified if it serves a legitimate aim and the means of achieving it are appropriate and necessary.
+In Seldon v Clarkson Wright and Jakes [2012], the Supreme Court considered whether a law firm's mandatory retirement age was justified to support workforce planning and to leave opportunities for younger solicitors.

 -